American yellow warbler: Description

-Male in the midst of vocalizing.

 Vocalizations

 The song is a musical strophe that can be rendered sweet sweet sweet, I'm so sweet, although it varies considerably between populations.
 The call is a soft or harder chip or ship.
 This is particularly frequently given by females after a male has finished his song.
 In territorial defense, they give hissing calls, while seet seems to be a kind of specialized cowbird alert (see below).
 Other calls are given in communication between pair-members, neighbors, or by young begging for food.
 These birds also communicate with postures and perhaps with touch.